-The term 'low-level' concern does not mean that it is insignificant, it means that the conduct towards a child does not meet the threshold set out in paragraph 425 of KCSIE 2022.
+The term 'low-level' concern does not mean that it is insignificant, it means that the conduct towards a child does not meet the threshold.
 This procedure enables staff to share any concern - no matter how small - about their own or another member of staff's behaviour with the appropriate safeguarding leads in school.